torrentkino/torrentkino/README.md

 to IP/port tuples.
 The swarm on the other end does the same for you.
 But in your case, the info hash represents a hostname instead of a torrent file.

-A NSS module makes any hostname with *.p2p* at the end transparently available to your Linux OS.
+A NSS module makes any hostname with a *.p2p* TLD transparently available to your Linux OS.

 ## FILES